 - Everything is mental, even technical command on the guitar.
 Your dexterity, your coordination between both hands, your speed, your physical endurance, are all mental constructs, not physical ones.
 Your body will do what your mind programs it to do.

-- Since everything is mental, that means that you can do whatever you make yourself belief you can do
+- Since everything is mental, that means that you can do whatever you make yourself believe you can do

 - The really good part is: none of this is limited to guitar playing.
 It works in all areas of your life.
 Or like the famous Zen saying goes: “Through 1 thing, know 10,000 things”.
-Guitar is our path to enlightenment from where we can learn everything there is to know about ourselves, life and the Universe.
+The guitar is our path to enlightenment from where we can learn everything there is to know about ourselves, life, and the Universe.

 b. emptying your mind,